ni/systemlink-operations-handbook/handbook/upgrade/upgrade.md

 Complete the following steps to upgrade a single node deployment of SystemLink Server to a multi node deployment where the PostgreSQL instance used by the SystemLink Test Monitor service is hosted on a its own server or replica set.
 The Test Monitor Service performs the migration of test steps, test results, and product from MongoDB to PostgreSQL.

-As of SystemLink 21.3.2 SystemLink supports using an external PostgreSQL database for the Test Monitor service (a future version of SystemLink will include support for an single node configuration of PostgreSQL).
-This configuration is optional, but provides significant performance improvements. `nislmigrate` does not yet support migrating between PostgreSQL servers or replica sets.
+As of SystemLink 21.5, SystemLink supports using a local or external PostgreSQL database for the Test Monitor service. `nislmigrate` does not yet support migrating between PostgreSQL servers or replica sets.

 1. Backup your SystemLink Server.